Frequently Asked Questions

 Do you travel for projects?

 Yes!
+We frequently appraise property in Seattle, Bellevue, Redmond, Tacoma, Gig Harbor, Mercer Island, Bainbridge Island, and the San Juan Islands.
 We only add travel fees for appraisals that are located more than 30 miles from Seattle.
 Projects outside of this range will include a small transportation fee in the estimate.

 *Please contact us with any additional questions - We are happy to help